tomasmilukas/DEX-orderbook/README.md

-# Decentralised exchange - order book model (WORK IN PROGRESS)
+# Decentralised exchange - order book model (LOGIC ONLY)

 Dissclaimer: The logic of the smart contract is 80-90% finished and the front-end is 0% finished.
 That's why it's a WIP :).